Graceli95/my-portfolio/GLInfo.md

 ### **A. About Me Section**

-Professional bio highlighting:
+Professional bio:

-- First-generation immigrant with a passion for technology and problem-solving
-- Full-stack development expertise (Java, Spring Boot, React)
-- AI application development experience (Python, FastAPI, LangChain)
-- Background in operations, education, and customer-facing roles
-- Unique perspectives on building user-focused solutions
+> I am a first-generation immigrant with a passion for technology, problem-solving, and building meaningful digital experiences.
+I specialize in full-stack development using Java, Spring Boot, and React, and I'm expanding my expertise into AI-powered applications with Python, FastAPI, and LangChain.
+My background in operations, education, and customer-facing roles allows me to approach engineering with empathy and a strong focus on usability, reliability, and real-world impact.

 ### **B. Areas of Expertise**